Dasher42BC/FoundationFramework/README.md

 # Foundation Framework for Bridge Commander

-This is the Foundation Framework for Bridge Commander, the plug-in framework, library and toolkit that jumpstarted the game's modding scene.
+This is the Foundation Framework for Bridge Commander, the plug-in manager, library, and toolkit that jumpstarted the game's modding scene.
 It is a forward-compatible, flexible, extensible core to allow modular additions to Bridge Commander's Python layer, to allow content from many creators to seamlessly play together compatibly.

 The Foundation is: